nortikin/sverchok/README.md

 **addon for**: [Blender](http://blender.org)  (version *2.71* and above).
 **current sverchok version**: find this in the version file in `utils` folder, or properties panel in NodeView
 **License**: [GPL3](http://www.gnu.org/licenses/quick-guide-gplv3.html)

-requires Python 3.4. and numpy (included in Blender)
+**pre requisits**: Python 3.4. and numpy, both included in recent versions of Blender

 ###Description